How do you explain TidyHQ?

 If you’ve ever been a part of or volunteered for a community organisation you would have seen administrators pulling out their hair with the amount of time they spend and frustrations involved with administration.

 TidyHQ is a software platform we built that solves all of the admin headaches that burden those that are trying to run and facilitate community-minded organisations.
-It handles everything from events and finances to memberships and meeting minutes and everything else that a committee does.
+It handles everything from events and finances to memberships and meeting minutes.

-Founders usually have an interesting backstory to why they started their business, what’s yours?
+Founders usually have an interesting backstory as to why they started their business, what’s yours?

-I’ve always been in a position of running or managing companies while also finding myself putting my hand up and volunteering for various committees and similar roles.
-In my work life I would install big heavy enterprise level IT systems to manage and run every part of my organisation but when I went down to my local football club they had no systems, it was a combination of spreadsheets, bits of paper and relying on older committee members to remember what happened in previous years.
+I’ve always been in a position of running or managing companies while also finding myself putting my hand up and volunteering for various committees and roles.
+In my work life I would install enterprise level IT systems to manage and run every part of my organisation but when I went down to my local football club they had no systems.
+It was a combination of spreadsheets, bits of paper and relying on older committee members to remember what happened in previous years.

-Even though the football club turns over enough financially to be a small business it isn’t run like one.
-I also found that there were potential criminal liabilities for poor governance for things such as not clearly understanding the financial position of the club.
+Even though the football club turns over enough financially to be a small business, it isn’t run like one.
+I also found that there were potential criminal liabilities for poor governance for things like not understanding the financial position of the club.

-After asking other people in my situation and not being able to find a solution I started building something myself and my football club.
+After asking others for advice and not being able to find a solution, I started building something for myself and my football club.